SheetJS/docs.sheetjs.com/docz/docs/03-demos/12-legacy.md

 `Blob#arrayBuffer` is not supported in IE!

-**ActiveX-based Upload**
+**ActiveX Upload**

-Through the `Scripting.FileSystemObject` object model, a script in the VBScript scripting language can read from an arbitrary path on the filesystem.
-The shim includes a special `IE_LoadFile` function to read binary strings from file.
+Through the `Scripting.FileSystemObject` object model, a script in the VBScript scripting language can read from an arbitrary path on the file system.
+The shim includes a special `IE_LoadFile` function to read binary data from files.
 This should be called from a file input `onchange` event:

 ```js